brilyuhns/brilyuhns.github.io/index.md

 ## SUMMARY

 - Engineering leader with 14 years of software industry experience, growing from individual contributor to Head of Product & Engineering.
-- Over the past 7+ years, focused on building and scaling regulated, integration-heavy platforms.
+- Over the past 7+ years, focused on building and scaling revenue-crritical integration-heavy platforms.
-- Fintech professional with direct exposure to blockchain-based asset tokenisation and digital custody.
+- 7+ years of fintech experience including direct exposure to blockchain-based asset tokenisation and digital custody.
-- Currently working as Head of Engineering at a fintech organisation supporting multiple applications across 4 regulated products.
+- Currently working as Head of Engineering that supports multiple fintech applications across 4 regulated products.
 - Proven track record of leading cross-functional teams, driving strategic initiatives, and shaping high-performing engineering cultures.
 - Skilled at stakeholder alignment, team development, and enhancing operational efficiency across distributed teams.

-## CORE STRENGTHS

-**Multi‑Tenant SaaS & B2B Delivery**
-14 years of shipping integration‑heavy, revenue‑critical platforms for capital‑markets, loyalty and wealth‑data clients.

-**Technical & People Leadership**
-Delivered results with lean squads; scaled teams to 30+ engineers when required; groomed new leads and embedded
-processes that ensure accountability and succession.

-**Blockchain Expertise**
-Delivered blockchain-powered fund tokenisation and digital-asset custody solutions, supporting issuance and secondary trading of tokenised private credit and alternative assets.

-**Security‑First, Regulatory Compliance**
-Deep familiarity with MAS TRM and equivalent regulations across Singapore, Malaysia and other SEA jurisdictions.
+- Deep familiarity with MAS TRM and equivalent regulations across Singapore, Malaysia and other SEA jurisdictions.

-**DevOps / SRE Aptitude**
-CI/CD pipelines, Containerisation, IAC, Cloud cost governance, BCP/DR playbooks, incident command, SLA/SLO
-stewardship

-**Developer Productivity & Distributed Execution**
-Internal tooling, async rituals, AI adoption driving velocity across global teams.

 ## EXPERIENCE